martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 information’ dialog.
 This approach worked well and gave a high level of accuracy.

+Here are some example inputs to the Q&AMaker service:

+-   Breast Cancer Symptoms

+-   Brain Tumour Understanding

+-   Chemotherapy financial support

 There is a question about what value the Q&A maker service adds here as it is effectively being used as a knowledge base.
 There are several benefits: